e7dud7e/carnd/VehicleDetection/project_writeup.md

 I used a heatmap to aggregate the bounding boxes, and then thresholded that map so that isolated bounding boxes are not considered detections, whereas close clusters of bounding boxes are identified as cars.
 I used `scipy.ndimage.measurements.label()` to identify individual clusters in the heatmap.
 I  assumed each label was a detected vehicle.
 I created a bounding box around each cluster to draw onto the image.

+I kept the threshold low for identifying vehicles, so that the white vehicle would be detected.
+The white vehicle tends to get fewer detections than the black vehicles.

+Even after thresholding and using scipy to identify vehicles, the resulting windows tend to create multiple windows on the same vehicle.
+These windows are sometimes overlapping and sometimes only adjacent to one another.
+I added some merge code, found in the functions `merge_boxes`, with helper functions `combine_box`, `boxes_adjacent`,  `is_inside_box` (see the header "Merge Overlapping bounding boxes).
+These look for windows that are within a maximum distance of one another, and merges them into an aggregate window.

 ### Here are some frames and their corresponding heatmaps: